MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/how-to-build-api-clients-from-swagger-for-app-integration.md

    ```
    // --- AUTHENTICATE WITH AAD ------------------------------------------------------
-   // Note - Update these with your appropriate values
+   // Note - Update these sections with your appropriate values
-   // Once authenticated, user won't provide credentials again until token is invalid.
+   // Once authenticated, user do not provide credentials again until token is invalid.
    // You can now begin to interact with the core Op APIs
    // --------------------------------------------------------------------------------